codewars/docs/content/curating/translation.md

 - **Approving the translation**, which introduces a new language to the kata available for solving.
 - **Rejecting the translation** if it cannot be fixed.

+Users performing a review should hold to [Translation Curating Guidelines][translation-curating-guidelines].

+### Review comments

+When a reviewer writes a post pointing out the spotted issues which need to be fixed, it should be done in a way which actually instructs the translator how to fix them.
+Sometimes, translators can be not aware that some specific issue might occur, or why this might be a problem.
+When a reviewer wants to signal such issue, it should be done in a way which would minimize the need for follow-up questions and additional explanations.
+Initially it might seem as more effort for reviewer, but this additional effort might be finally worth it if it helps to resolve the problems easier.

 ### Approving a translation

 Pending translations can be approved by either the kata author at any time, or any user with the [privilege to coauthor][privileges-reference] under the following conditions: